ewong11/wapples/README.md

 	<li> Analysis </li>
 	     <ul>
 		<li> <p>Our code runs in logarithmic time.</p> </li>
 		<li> <p>The Big-O runtime of this sort is the same as mergesort, but this does not require the creation of a new array, which saves memory.
-This is thus a benefit of QuickSort.</p> </li>
+Compared ot other sorts, QuickSort is both fast and efficient (memory-wise).
+We conclude that quick sort has many benefits over the other sorts that we learned, and should be considered as our main way to sort an array.</p> </li>
 	     </ul>
 	<li> Unresolved Issues </li>
 	     <ul>
 		<li> <p>The code seems to run as expected. </p>
-		     <p> there are some data spikes, but nothing too major.
+		     <p> However, there are slight data spikes, but nothing too major.
 More trials may smooth this out.</li>
-		     <li> <p>The biggest obstacle to testing QuickSort came not from the methods contained in QuickSort themselves (which were the only things timed), but actually from the time it took to populate arrays with random numbers in QuickSortTester.
-We had to do this in order to populate consistently random arrays (and get accurate results).
-However this process runs at O(n), meaning that we could not afford to actually test the time it took to populate these arrays - hence why this process was contained in the Tester class and not the Sort class.
-However, the amount of time this took, especially as the arrays increased in size, was very large and discouraged us from testing even more arrays of even greater length.
-This is less an issue with the sorting algorithm or our results, moreso an issue that arises with the quest to achieve accurate data.</p></li>
 	     </ul>
 </ul>